Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 selector
 initialDispatch
 ```
-The `send` looks at the arity of the selector, gets the class from the appropriate object on the stack (offset by the arity) and combines the class and the selector to create a `Signature` that is passed in the `Extra` parameter.
-It then loads the next word, which will be a `CompiledMethod` and executes its `executeFn`.
-Before this `send`, but not `tailSend` or tailSendContext save the return `tpc` and `npc`.
+- The `send` looks at the arity of the selector, gets the class from the appropriate object on the stack (offset by the arity) and combines the class and the selector to create a `Signature`.
 (There are also unary, binary, and ternary versions that can load the receiver at a fixed offset on the stack without having to wait for the selector to load to get the arity.)
+- For `send`, but not `tailSend` or `tailSendContext`, save the return `tpc` and `npc`.
+- then load the next word, which will be a `CompiledMethod` and and compares its signature with the current one.
+	1. if they match, it's the monomorphic case, so this is the correct `CompiledMethod`
-`initialDispatch` is a `CompiledMethod` whose signature is zero, so will never match the sending signature. to get a `Compiled Method` and then replaces the `initialDispatch` reference with the address of the found `CompiledMethod`.
-The next time this send is executed, we will dispatch to that method, which handles the monomorphic case.
+	2. otherwise if the `CompiledMethod` has a zero signature, then it is the initialDispatch, so we need to look up the `Compiled Method` for this signature and replace the `initialDispatch` reference with the address of the found `CompiledMethod`.
+The next time this send is executed, we will match that method, which handles the monomorphic case.
+Note that this replacement doesn't have to be multi-processor safe, because any match we found is valid.
-The `extra` parameter can be either a `Signature` or a pointer to a `CompiledMethod`.
-- If `extra` is a signature, this is the monomorphic method and we must check if it matches the signature for this method.
-	- If it does match, we proceed to execute the body of the method.
-		- In the threaded case, we load the `CompiledMethod` pointer from the sending location (which the `pc` still points to).
-If we are in JITted code, we can just compare with an immediate value.
-	- If the signature doesn't match
-- If `extra` is a pointer, then we don't have to check, we proceed directly to execute the body of the method.
+	3. otherwise this is a polymorphic send, so look up the `CompiledMethod` for the current signature
+		- other implementations would use a PIC in this case with a list of possible alternate methods
+		- our lookup is so fast that's what we simply do.
+This requires 2 memory accesses more than accessing a PIC would, but is actually faster if the PIC would have more than 2 or 3 entries
+		- one possible variant would be to always replace the pointer with the discovered `CompiledMethod` (like in case 2) so that methods that have phases would perform better (and case 2 and 3 would become the same), however this would do cache invalidations on every change, which might not be advantageous
+- transfer to the `executeFn` for the method with the `extra` parameter set to the `CompiledMethod` pointer, and the `pc` set to the second `Code` word.
 #### Possible enhancement
 The pointer to the `CompiledMethod` is preceded by the address of the execute function.
 So we jump directly to the execute function and all the testing happens in the function.
-This way, the JITted case could be reduced to 1 memory access, while the threaded case would remain at 3.
+This way, the JITted case could be reduced to 1 memory access, plus use of immediate values - which may or may not be faster.
+The threaded case would remain at 3.

 In this version, `initialDispatch` is a `CompiledMethod` whose `executeFn` is a threadedFn that looks up the signature to get a `Compiled Method` and then replaces the `initialDispatch` reference with the address of the found `CompiledMethod`.
 The next time this send is executed, we will dispatch to that method, which handles the monomorphic case.